 Or walk.
 As a popular destination for many people, it’s worth it to make the whole loop, which brings you along the edges of Vesterbro, Frederiksberg, Nørrebro, Østerbro and City Center, and reminds you to get out of the neighbourhoods you live and study in.

 It’s easy to travel to these two European capitals on the cheap.
 Train tickets to Stockholm, if bought far enough in advance, can be as little as 300 DKK round trip.
-Roundtrip bus tickets bus tickets to Berlin are closer to 350 DKK.
+Roundtrip to Berlin is closer to 350 DKK.
 Both destinations are also frequented by budget airlines.

 When setting your university timetable, try to pick classes which will allow you to have Fridays and Mondays off, giving you the long-weekends you need to take trips to the above cities!